amelialwx/AC215_PlatePals/README.md

 **Milestone 5**

 In this milestone, we are focused on advancing and deploying a user-centric application that integrates the elements established in the preceding milestone.
 The application's front-end is developed using React, and its deployment is managed through Google Cloud Platform (GCP) Virtual Machines and Ansible for streamlined orchestration and automation.
+Furthermore, we also added a ChatBot into our app allowing users to chat with an AI based on the food image they uploaded.

 Project Organization
 ------------